Presessional courses: Frequently Asked Questions

 When can I register with the University of Birmingham?

-Once you receive your unconditional offer for the presessional English programme, you will need to register online.
+Once you receive your unconditional offer for the presessional English programme, you will need to complete your online registration.

 To register online you will need your University username and password.
 You will receive your username, password and programme title by email.
 This email will be sent to your personal email address.

-We will issue you with a student ID number.
-You can use this to sign up for an NUS extra card and make the most of the student discounts that come along with it.
-You will receive a student ID card for the University of Birmingham when you arrive on Campus.
+You can use your student ID number to sign up for an NUS extra card and make the most of the student discounts that come along with it.
+You will receive a student ID card for the University of Birmingham when you have completed your online registration and arrived on Campus for your induction.

 How do I access welfare support?